-As cancer care professionals who experience the challenges of providing quality cancer care first-hand, HSCO members are well-positioned to educate decision-makers on how coverage and reimbursement issues affect community oncology.
+As cancer care professionals who experience the challenges of providing quality cancer care first-hand, NMSCO members are well positioned to educate decision-makers on how coverage and reimbursement issues affect community oncology.
 State and federal legislation can have a significant impact on the financial viability of local cancer programs, which is why it's so important that our members make their voices heard.

 We want to hear from you!
 If there is a specific piece of legislation you want to know more about, an important resource we're missing, or if you want to get more involved, please contact us!

 House Judiciary Passes NM HB 129: Pharmacy Benefit Manager Reporting

 The New Mexico Society of Clinical Oncology (NMSCO) is pleased to announce the passing of HB 129: Pharmacy Benefit Manager Reporting.

 We appreciate and thank the oncology community and NMSCO President Barbara McAneny, MD, FACP, FASCO, New Mexico Oncology Hematology Consultants, Ltd., for testifying and supporting this critical piece of legislation.